AvelyV/AvelyVoore_T1A3/README.md

 # About
 Budgedy is a simple budgeting app that runs from the terminal.
-It allows user to track their spending and be more financially aware.
+It allows you to track your spending and be more financially aware.

 # Installation
+If you are not sure how to access terminal on your computer, check out this [article](https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955) and read the "opening command line".

 # Using the App
-After you have followed installation steps, you can run the app in your terminal by typing **./budgedy.sh** and hitting enter.
+After you have followed the installation steps, you can run the app in your terminal by typing **./budgedy.sh** and hitting enter.
 That will open the application and take you to *main menu*.
 From here you are able to access everything else.
 ![main menu](./files/img/mainmenu.png)
 Main menu is navigated using arrows and pressing enter on the option you'd like to choose.